cyrus-and/chrome-remote-interface/README.md

 - `method`: a string describing the message.
 - `params`: an object containing the payload.

-Refer to the [Remote Debugging Protocol specifications][1] for more information.
+Refer to the [Remote Debugging Protocol specifications][rdb] for more information.

 #### Event: method